pablichjenkov/macao-sdk/README.md

         return NavBarNode.also { it.setNavItems(navbarNavItems, 0) }
 ```

+<H3>Contribute</H3>

 This project has no license or owner, you can copy and paste it, use it or reuse it, modify, alter or do whatever you want with it.
-I just would like some feedback to be able to improve it since I am planning to use it as navigation/ui-state core in my personal ui projects.
+Any feedback or contribution would be greatly appreciated.
+Thanks!!